mauricioszabo/repl-tooling/doc/FAQ.md

 LSP does not support evaluation of arbitrary code.
 It is also not extensible, so it will not support things like "show schemas/specs for code", for example.
 Also, there are already similar projects that implement LSP for Clojure.

 ### What about Conjure?
-Conjure is in Clojure.
+Conjure is written in Clojure.
 The focus is to make the tooling work for ClojureScript, so it can target more editor implementations.

 ## Similar projects
 ### What about pink-gorilla/clojupyter/gorilla-notebook/Gorilla REPL?